 - make full use of the great potential and opportunities of digital technologies for wide-spread communication on the exhibition and its featured art works, as well as for innovative creations, creative processes and new productions;

 - offer forward-looking formats on how to present visibility for artists working on the major issues of today’s societies, linking the presentation of artistic practice with a communication and interactive reflection-space.

-The digital #exhibition, organised by the Council of Europe provides complete global digital access.
+The digital #exhibition, organised and overviewed by the CDCPP of the Council of Europe provides complete global digital access.
 The exhibition will also be displayed at the Palais de l’Europe in Strasbourg.

 Participating States will be guided within the following parameters:

-- The exhibition will include one to two artistic works per participating State and specifically feature the works offered by the incoming and outgoing member State holding the Chairmanship of the Council of Europe's Committee of Ministers;
+- The exhibition includes one to two artistic works per participating State and specifically feature the works offered by the incoming and outgoing member State holding the Chairmanship of the Council of Europe's Committee of Ministers;

-- The selection of the national exhibit will be organised in a multi-stakeholder consultation process, involving civil society and art professionals.
+- The selection of the national exhibit is organised in a multi-stakeholder consultation process, involving civil society and art professionals.
 Thus, the process will result in co-operation between government (Ministry of Culture) and independent cultural organisations, curators or other institutions in the field of arts and culture;

-- The digital #exhibition will be accessible everywhere and specifically made available in museums and other relevant cultural institutions in interested participating States;
+- The digital #exhibition is accessible online worldwide and can be displayed as an installative “kiosk-version” in museums, art academies, art biennials and other relevant cultural institutions in interested participating States;

-- Access to the digital #exhibition will also be offered in different locations at the Council of Europe’s headquarters in Strasbourg;
+- Access to the digital #exhibition in its kiosk-version is planned to be offered in different locations at the Council of Europe’s headquarters in Strasbourg;

 - The exhibition is being coordinated and communicated by the Council of Europe on the digital platform, ensuring that the diversity of the artistic projects remains vivid and at the same time does not lose sight of the overall concept.